micahcantor/blog/content/blog/crafting-interpreters-typed-racket.md

 tags = ["racket", "programming-languages"]
 +++

 This fall, I followed Bob Nystrom's excellent book on writing interpreters, [Crafting Interpreters](https://craftinginterpreters.com/), in [Typed Racket](https://docs.racket-lang.org/ts-guide/).
-The first part of Nystrom's book details how to write a tree-walking interpreter for a small, dynamically typed language called [Lox](https://craftinginterpreters.com/the-lox-language.html), which supports classes and higher-order functions.
+The first part of Nystrom's book details how to write a tree-walking interpreter for a small, dynamically-typed language called [Lox](https://craftinginterpreters.com/the-lox-language.html), which supports classes and higher-order functions.

-I chose not to follow along in Java for two reasons: first, I just don't like programming in Java, and second, I thought I'd get more out of it if I forced myself to think through the translation of each line of code.
-So instead, I chose to use Typed Racket, which is the gradually typed sister language to [Racket](https://racket-lang.org/).
+I chose not to follow along in Java for two reasons: first, I just don't like programming in Java, and second, I thought I'd get more out of the book if I forced myself to think through the translation of each line of code.
+So instead, I chose to use Typed Racket, which is the gradually-typed sister language to [Racket](https://racket-lang.org/).
 Initially, I started with just plain Racket, but especially since I was translating Nystrom's code, I kept running into runtime type errors, so I decided to give Typed Racket a try instead.
 I already had experience with most of Typed Racket's main features, namely algebraic data types and parametric polymorphism, from my experience with Haskell, so the jump was not too big.

 Despite this, my main focus with this interpreter was not to make full use of Racket's language-oriented tools like macros, since I wanted to focus at first at understanding how to write an interpreter with a more standard approach.
 Still, in this post, I'd like to go over some of the interesting parts about the design of my interpreter and the notable differences from Nystrom's version.